 What is the Challenger Sales Model?

-The Challenger Sales Model is a methodology used for selling that focuses on training high-performing sales reps to be assertive in sales meetings.
-Sales reps are encouraged to use their skills and expertise to take control of conversations and guide their prospects toward the decision to purchase their product.
+The Challenger Sales Model trains sales reps to be assertive in sales meetings.
+They use their skills and expertise to take control of conversations and guide prospects towards purchasing their product.

 The challenger sales model is based on a book by Brent Adamson and Matthew Dixon titled The Challenger Sale.